 Bethany stopped, still holding his arm tightly and asked, “Were you that badly hurt by the fall, or is this just a distraction so you can leg it again?”

-"I'm not sure, I've got a really sharp horrible pain from my right side, and..."
-Vincent gasped, "it's spreading, it burns, you've got to help me."
+“I’m not sure, I’ve got a really sharp horrible pain from my right side, and…” Vincent gasped, “it’s spreading, it burns,” He squirmed in her grip. “you’ve got to help me.”

-Just then Bethany noticed a deep dark blackness spreading out from around the edges of Vincent's sleeve, and up his neck.
-"What the he.."
-She was abruptly cut off as Vincent screamed a horrible scream, and she realized that the black had come out from under his left sleeve, and where it should have passed under her hand, was spreading onto it.
+Just then Bethany noticed a deep dark blackness spreading out from around the edges of Vincent’s sleeve, and up his neck.
+“What the he..”
+She was abruptly cut off as Vincent screamed a horrible animal in incredible pain type scream, and she realized that the black had come out from under his left sleeve, and where it should have passed under her hand, she realized with terror that it was spreading onto it.

 The pain, as Vincent had said, was excruciating, it was like burning, but imagine the coldest sensation you have ever experienced, and magnify it one hundred fold.
-Before long, Bethany was screaming too.
+Before long, Bethany was screaming too, though nobody from the nearby street seemed to notice.
 Then, as the blackness enveloped her, and she and Vincent seemingly snapped out of existence, the alley fell dead silent.
-The only sign that anyone had been there, was the magic table and cards scattered about at the mouth of the alley, a spent shell casing by the fire escape, and Bethany's service revolver, lying halfway up the alley, where her nerveless fingers had dropped it, once the blackness had started it's tortuous work on her.
+The only sign that anyone had been there, was the magic table and cards scattered about at the mouth of the alley, a spent shell casing by the fire escape, and Bethany’s service radio, lying halfway up the alley, where her nerveless fingers had dropped it, once the blackness had started it’s tortuous work on her.

-"Who is it?"
-Zeke yelled as he made his way to the front door.
+“Who is it?”
+Ezekiel yelled as he made his way to the front door.

 It’s Mika” came the reply, ah, one of my volunteers he thought.
 But what could she possibly need at this hour?
 He opened the door, and she handed him a small metal box.
 “Somebody came by the church and dropped this off for you, they said it was urgent that you get it.”